Are you reeling from the effects of a tough year?

 Having spent the last two decades in school, both as a professional student and as an educator, my passion for education and learning is boundless.
 After many years of studying, I hold undergrad degrees in Literature and History and Master’s degrees in Writing and Communication, Educational Leadership, and a Master’s Certificate in Creative Writing.

 Most of my writing is instructional nonfiction and curricular content to support novice readers and writers.
-I absolutely love creating courses and thrive off of hearing that I was able to help someone work through a challenging situation and return to the creative path.
+I absolutely love creating content that helps writers work through a challenging situations and enjoy the creative path.

-Writing poetry and novels is a pursuit I share with my family.
+Writing stories is a pursuit I share with my family.
 When my kids were little, I wrote each of them a book series around characters they invented.
-As they grew, I wrote books to fit their changing interests.
+As they grew, I wrote stories to fit their changing interests.
 My daughter once asked me to write about a character named Lily, who as my daughter described, “Wore a yellow dress, beat up the bad guys, and flew a rocket in space.”
 I happily complied.